How to save for a vacation

 — Napoleon Hill

-In 2014 Natalie and I took a 28-day vacation.
-We traveled to the Canary Island of Tenerife, Madrid, Barcelona, Nice, Pisa, Venice, and Pompeii.
+In 2014, Natalie and I took a 28-day vacation.
+We traveled to the Canary Islands, including Tenerife, as well as to Madrid, Barcelona, Nice, Pisa, Venice, and Pompeii.
 It was incredible!
 We had so much fun!
-And, we’ll never forget the experiences we had.
+And we’ll never forget the experiences we had.
 The only thing that bothered me about that trip was that we didn’t do it sooner.
-To be sure it was a sacrifice, but it was sooo worth it.
+To be sure, it was a sacrifice, but it was so worth it.
 I couldn’t imagine spending the money on something else and experiencing the same joy and fulfillment both physically and emotionally.

 Why do people not take vacations?

-I have met and coached people who had not taken a real vacation in years, and some who never took a vacation.
-They had convinced themselves that spending a good sum of money on a week of vacation is wasteful.
+I have met and coached people who had not taken a real vacation in years, and some who had never taken a vacation.
+They had convinced themselves that spending a substantial amount of money on a week of vacation was wasteful.
 They literally believe they can’t afford it, that it’s too extravagant of a thing to spend money on.
 Yet, many of them spend more on less valuable things and don’t even realize it.

-Everyone can afford to go on a vacation at least once a year, and should!
+Everyone can afford to go on a vacation at least once a year and should!
 Even someone on a very small budget can set aside an adequate amount to ensure they take a vacation.
-I’ve included a few ways you can save so you can have a vacation in the next few months.
+I’ve included a few ways you can save to have a vacation in the next few months.

 5 Ways to Save For a Vacation